andifalk/secure-oauth2-oidc-workshop/lab1/README.md

 Audience(s) that this ID Token is intended for.
 It MUST contain the OAuth 2.0 client_id of the Relying Party as an audience value.
 It MAY also contain identifiers for other audiences.
 </blockquote>

-Despite of the fact that the _audience_ claim is not specified or mandatory for access tokens specifying and validating the _audience_ claim of access tokens is strongly recommended by OAuth 2 & OIDC experts to avoid misusing access tokens for other resource servers.
+Despite the fact that the _audience_ claim is not specified or mandatory for access tokens specifying and validating the _audience_ claim of access tokens is strongly recommended by OAuth 2 & OIDC experts to avoid misusing access tokens for other resource servers.
 There is also a new [draft specification](https://tools.ietf.org/html/draft-ietf-oauth-access-token-jwt)